 Once you have decided to create a website for your law firm, or rather hire a company to do it for you, your next step is to decide on the company you want to host that website.
 The web hosting company stores all the data associated with your website.
-Think of it this way, if your website is a house, then the web hosting company is the foundation on which that house is built.
+Think of it this way, if your website is a house, then the web hosting company (and CMS) is the foundation on which that house is built.
 So, naturally you want that foundation to be as solid and stable as possible.

 There are several factors that you need to consider when choosing a web hosting company that suits your needs.
 However, one thing that you need to be aware of is that the domain name of your website is different from the website itself.
 You can—and should—purchase a domain name before the website is built.
 You can also take that name and transfer it to a brand new website.
 So, now that those differences are out of the way, it is time to find out how to choose the right web hosting company for your law firm’s website.